310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tetora %}
-Ah, you still don’t know, right?
-I happened to meet Taichou on my way here, so he told me about it.
+Ah, you still dunno, right?
+I happened to meet Taichou on my way here, so he told me 'bout it.

 It looks like we’re gonna be participating in the Halloween Party together with Ra*bits and another unit.
 It's happening in two weeks from now.